amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The [Net Ninja Youtube Tutorial Lesson 19](https://www.youtube.com/watch?v=Wwix0JSQKF8) was published on August 25, 2016.
+The [Net Ninja Youtube Tutorial Lesson 20](https://www.youtube.com/watch?v=GqTJy9VALhI) was published on September 4, 2016.

 Below the horizontal line is readme that Angular 2 kindly generated for me.